Conflicts of Interest

 • Disclose the names of any organization of which they or a related party have or have had during the preceding three years a material affiliation or a material financial interest.

-Prior to any meeting or time in which a decision will be made on a grant or business transaction, the general counsel will provide a report indicating the existence of any conflicts of interest together with any facts or circumstances he/she deems relevant for consideration by the decision-maker.
+Prior to any meeting or time in which a decision will be made on a grant or business transaction, any conflict of interest will be reported to the person(s) approving such transaction indicating the existence of any conflicts of interest together with any facts or circumstances relevant for consideration by the decision-maker to the extent such conflict or facts have been disclosed.

 Participation in Process